madbernard/HomeDir/notes-to-self/sublime-shortcuts.md

 Shift-Command-Space:  select quotes and all that lies between them

 ---------- Search ----------

 Cmd-Shift-F:  find in all files (and replace if you like)

 Option-Command-F:  find and replace in this file only

+---------- File/Directory Navigation ----------

+Cmd-P, Enter:  toggle between last two files

+Cmd-T, (type in words from proper file path, in order, without spaces):  get list of files in the directory that you can go to